annasergeevaGIT/file-decryption-system/README.md

 File decryption system.
 ______________________

-Two applications, based on client-server architecture, communicate via sockets, using the classes  java.net.ServerSocket  and java.net.Socket.
-A communication protocol is textual, not serialized java objects.
-Initially all files with the encrypted content are loaded from a specified folder.
-After successful decryption of the data, files should be zipped and stored to the location which is specified on server startup.
-After completion of whole process, user is informed about the status of the action (success/failure).
-Decryption covers .txt and .xls formats, but solution is extensibile (e.g.,  supporting additional formats).
-Input of this system is  a  set of files with encrypted content and the output is one zip file which contains all corresponding files with the decrypted content.
-In order to decrypt input files application use keys that are stored in the database.
-All actions done in application (decryption, zipping…) are logged  in the  database.
+Two applications utilizing a client-server model communicate through sockets, employing the classes java.net.ServerSocket and java.net.Socket.
+The communication protocol is text-based rather than serialized Java objects.
+Initially, all files with encrypted content are loaded from a designated folder.
+Upon successful decryption, the files are compressed into a zip file and stored in a specified location determined at server startup.
+After the entire process is complete, the user is notified of the action's status (success or failure).
+Decryption supports .txt and .xls formats, with the solution being extendable to support additional formats.
+The system's input consists of files with encrypted content, and the output is a zip file containing all corresponding decrypted files.
+The application uses keys stored in a database to decrypt input files, and all actions performed by the application (such as decryption and zipping) are logged in the database.
 ______________________
 Calling the Application:
 ______________________
 Command example for launching the server application with 3 different parameters:

-java -jar server_2.jar portNumber pathToDataBase pathToOutputDir
+java -jar server_2.jar portNumber pathToDataBase pathToOutputDir java -jar server_2.jar 8080 \database.sqlite3 \output

 portNumber - Integer value representing the number of the port on which the server listens.